Changes to auto insurance rates for light vehicles take effect May 21, 2017. The 2017 rate changes page has more information.

 The Saskatchewan Auto Fund operates on a self-sustaining basis.
 Unlike private insurance companies, we do not need to generate a profit - which means you pay less for your auto insurance.

-- Our philosophy is that all drivers should be treated equally unless their driving records show they are a greater risk for causing a collision.
+The Auto Fund's philosophy is that all drivers should be treated equally unless their driving records show they are a greater risk for causing a collision.
 That means we don't use a driver's age, gender or where they live to determine a cost for their auto insurance.
 Because we exclude these factors we keep our auto insurance rates affordable for all Saskatchewan drivers.

 Use our basic plate calculator to see what it would cost to insure a specific vehicle.